sebastinas/python-libdiscid/docs/usage.rst

 If no additional arguments are passed to :func:`libdiscid.read`, it will read from :func:`libdiscid.default_device`.
 If reading is not supported on your platform, :py:exc:`NotImplementedError` will be raised.
-If anything goes wrong while reading from the device, :exc:`libdiscid.discid.DiscError` will be raised.
+If anything goes wrong while reading from the device, :exc:`libdiscid.DiscError` will be raised.

 To read from a different device than the default one, you can set ``device``